dgc-network/coliving-protocol/solana-programs/anchor/coliving-data/README.md

-# AudiusData <-> Anchor
+# ColivingData <-> Anchor

 ### Overview:

-Implementation of audius data layer in Anchor (Solana framework)
+Implementation of coliving data layer in Anchor (Solana framework)

 ```
 ./cli/
-    - CLI to interact with deployed instance of AudiusData, has helpers as well for reuse in shared libs layer
+    - CLI to interact with deployed instance of ColivingData, has helpers as well for reuse in shared libs layer

 ./lib/
     - Typescript bindings for program interaction, shared with programs/tests and cli/